 Mayotte: A Need to Rethink Urban Development

-On December 14, 2024, Mayotte was hit by Tropical Cyclone Chido, with a death toll that remains difficult to estimate.
+On December 14, 2024, Mayotte was hit by Tropical Cyclone Chido, with a death toll that is still difficult to estimate.
 This natural disaster cannot be separated from vulnerabilities linked to social organization.
-Risk factors linked to population explosion and unplanned urbanization must be analyzed to better plan for reconstruction.
+The risk factors associated with rapid population growth and unplanned urbanization must be analyzed to better plan for reconstruction.
 President Macron has announced a special law and states that he no longer wants slums.
 Is his approach the right one?

 Anthony Goreau-Ponceaud, University of Bordeaux; Fahad Idaroussi Tsimanda, University of Montpellier and Olivier Chadoin, ENSAP Bordeaux

 The concepts of vulnerability and risk are closely linked: they stem from the threat of cyclones and the fragility of Mayotte’s social structure.
-While the media often draw comparisons between Cyclone Chido and the 1934 Cyclone Dicel, the wind speeds and the damage caused are by no means comparable.
+While the media often draw comparisons between Cyclone Chido and the 1934 Dicel, the wind speeds and damage caused by the two are by no means comparable.
 Between 1934 and today, the landscape of Mayotte has changed considerably: it has become urbanized, developed, coastalized, and densified.
 In less than forty years, the island’s population has more than quintupled.
-Thus, the island’s geographical vulnerability in this region of the Indian Ocean is compounded by a constructed social vulnerability: social adaptations to climatic and demographic changes have had significant effects on the landscape and natural resources (soils, plantations, urbanization, water, forests…), which, combined with the government’s limited commitment to addressing the ecological and demographic crisis, have led to a general increase in vulnerability that makes it impossible to draw a clear distinction between natural and non-natural disasters.
+The island’s geographical vulnerability in this part of the Indian Ocean is thus compounded by a constructed social vulnerability: social adaptations to climatic and demographic changes have had significant effects on the landscape and natural resources (soil, plantations, urbanization, water, forests…), which, combined with the government’s limited commitment to addressing the ecological and demographic crisis, have led to a general increase in vulnerability that makes it impossible to draw a clear distinction between natural and non-natural disasters.

 Despite this trend toward modernization, beginning in the 1990s, other types of precarious housing—often described as informal or irregular—spread across the entire island, developing primarily on the outskirts of village and urban centers.
 Slums that form the outlines of distinct neighborhoods, each with its own history and sense of time, where narrow alleys open onto public spaces.
 Neighborhoods that are home to populations that are administratively diverse and too poor to qualify for public housing.

-In 2017,INSEE estimated that these fragile structures (mostly sheet-metal houses) accounted for nearly four in ten homes.
-Foreigners are much more likely to live in them: 65% of them live in a tin-roofed house, compared to 25% of French nationals born on the island.
+In 2017,INSEE estimated that these fragile structures (mostly sheet-metal houses) accounted for nearly four out of every ten homes.
+Foreigners live in them much more frequently: 65% of them live in a tin-roofed house, compared to 25% of French nationals native to the island.
 During the alert, it seemed unlikely that nearly 100,000 people could be sheltered in the 71 evacuation centers.
 Especially since the vast majority of them, due to the irregular nature of their stay on the island, were wary of going there.
 In this post-disaster assessment, one might wonder where these people have gone.

 These precarious dwellings are often built on the steep slopes that characterize the island’s terrain, with nearly 56% of the territory exposed to at least one high-level natural hazard.
-More broadly, due to intense land and population pressure—whether from agricultural development or urban expansion—areas with gentle slopes are rare, and building on slopes has become a necessity.
-Directly linked to the shortcomings of housing policy, these elevated areas constantly create precarious conditions that a meteorological hazard can quickly turn into a humanitarian disaster.
+More broadly, due to intense land and population pressure—whether from agricultural development or urban expansion—areas with gentle slopes are rare, and building on steep slopes has become a necessity.
+Directly linked to the shortcomings of housing policy, these high-altitude areas constantly create precarious living conditions that a single weather-related hazard can quickly turn into a humanitarian disaster.
 This issue has already been widely highlighted and studied, revealing the failures of a makeshift state, a state in disarray.

 To consider the role of these housing units on the island and stabilize land tenure, we must move beyond a prescriptive, repressive, and security-focused approach (as exemplified by Wuambushu) and transform neighborhoods “from the ground up”—by making them safer, providing water and electricity infrastructure, and establishing secure pathways that stabilize the slopes.

-The issue of land use planning in Mayotte will soon come to the fore, as residents are already beginning to rebuild their makeshift homes in the aftermath of Chido, and others will likely be forced to abandon the places where they lived due to new zoning regulations imposed by the authorities, which classify their former neighborhoods as dangerous.
+The issue of land use planning in Mayotte will soon come to the fore, as residents are already rebuilding their makeshift homes in the aftermath of Chido, and others will likely be forced to leave the places where they lived due to new zoning regulations established by political authorities that classify their former neighborhoods as dangerous.

 Thinking about "what comes next"